nlp4bia-bsc/dt4h-modelanotator-api/README.md

 4. Verify the Service is Running
 You can open your browser or run a curl request to http://localhost:8000 to ensure the service is up and running.

+5. Copy HFCCR_v2.zip to the assets folder (and make the assets folder if it doesn't exist)

+6. run test.py to test the service

 ## Available Endpoints

 1. /process_text - Process a Single Text